About Us

 BACK ABOARD THE ELITE DESTROYER

 28. The disrupter beams fanned out too wide to be effective across 80,000 miles of unobstructed space.
 The beams had been calibrated for striking points at 919's teutonic vulnerabilities; to cascade into an anti-matter vacuum.
-The firing sequence would have worked and taken the moon too.
+The firing sequence, had the target remained, would have annihilated the moon too.

 29. "Terminate the sequence," Kor commanded.
 He was annoyed that some of the auto firing was still in progress.
 Those sequences halted.
 919's moon drifted away from the sun and out of sight -- the injured moon was definitely not a concern right now.